Maki: on-disk memoization for (deterministic) fun and profit

 After that, there is some glue code for parsing command line arguments,

-linking libraries and executables (using topo_sort
+linking libraries and executables (using topo_sort from above),

-parsing the _oasis
+parsing the _oasis file, etc.

 I tested this build system on a few small, pure OCaml projects (it doesn't